atlasraw/atlasraw/README.md

 I consider myself a dedicated, hard-working person, with leadership skills.
 I am a creative and initiative person and I like to learn about everything (Culture, Sports, Technology, Psychology... etc)

+I was an international champion lifting weight in my category, I have dedicated myself to design at a graphic, tattoo, artistic level...
+And now Technological, discovering new fields...
 ______

 ### 📩 Contact: